 The Lakers put on a touching memorial for Kobe, Gianna and the seven others that perished in a helicopter crash.
 There were laughs and cries, pain and joy.
 Vanessa Bryant gave a truly wonderful speech.

 Now we will take a journey through Kobe’s 20-year career and re-live them down to the best.
 The game was never the same without Bryant when he retired.
-The sports world is still hurting and many still haven’t had it sink in yet.
-So let’s go down memory lane now to more happy times.
+Even over a year after his passing, the sports world is still hurting.

 Kobe’s seasons ranked from number 20 all the way to number one.

 Ranking every Kobe Bryant season with the Lakers: 20.
 2013-14

 This was the toughest season of Kobe Bryant‘s career and the easiest choice for this list.
 He would make it all the way back from his torn Achilles tendon, but his season would only last six games.
 He sat out the first 19 games of the season to continue recovering, before making his return on December 8th, 2013.

 In that game Bryant would play close to 28 minutes and struggle from the field, shooting 2-of-9 and 0-of-3 from 3-pointer.
 It was also expected, he looked very winded because he had not played in-game situations in close to eight months.
 It just goes to show that him making it back in less than eight months, how tough he was as a player and how much he loved the game.